christianalfoni/reactx/docs/02_pattern_protected_state.md

 }
 ```

-Now the `count` can not be changed from components.
+Now the `count` can not be changed from components or other parts of the application.

 You might be composing state where you can choose to protect or not: